Kometa-Team/Kometa/docs/defaults/both/universe.md

 # Universe Collections

-The `universe` Default Metadata File is used to create collections based on popular Movie universes (such as the Marvel Cinematic Universe or Wizarding World).
+The `universe` Default Collection File is used to create collections based on popular Movie universes (such as the Marvel Cinematic Universe or Wizarding World).

 ![](../images/universe.png)